Updated: Mar 3

-The ability to create dedicated metrics that help both the business and engineering teams promote continuous improvement.
+Creating dedicated metrics that help both the business and engineering teams promote continuous improvement.

 Anatomy of a bug report

-Severity 1 (Blocker) – An error that prevents the accomplishment of essential system functionality, causes loss of unrecoverable data or causes repeated system failures.
+Severity 1 (Blocker) – An error that prevents the accomplishment of essential system functionality, causes loss of unrecoverable data, or causes repeated system failures.

 Severity 2 (Critical) – An error that adversely influences the accomplishment of essential system functionality without the availability of an acceptable workaround.

 Severity 3 (Major) – An error that adversely influences the accomplishment of essential system functionality with an acceptable workaround available within a reasonable time.

 Severity 4 (Normal) – An error that causes user inconvenience in a specific system flow without significant impact on other system functionality.